-Now, I must admit, I just haven't enjoyed the last few books - they seemed mired in extraneous detail and became repetitive.
+Now, I must admit, I've struggled with the last few books - they seemed mired in extraneous detail and I found them somewhat repetitive.
 But I was willing to give this latest a go.
 And up front, I want to say, I did enjoy Depraved Heart.

 "The FBI placed the niece I raised like a daughter into a psychopathic monster's care, and that decision changed the course of our lives.
 It has changed absolutely everything."